-incomplete information refers to the amount of information the players have about the game, while imperfect information refers to the amount they have on others' and their own previous moves (and on previous chance moves).
+complete information refers to the amount of information the players have about the game, while perfect information refers to the amount they have on others' and their own previous moves (and on previous chance moves).
+So this concerns quite different notions.